aws-samples/getting-started-with-amazon-redshift-data-api/use-cases/rest-api-with-redshift-data-api/ReadMe.md

     * Secret Access Key ID
     * Attached `AmazonRedshiftDataFullAccess` permission
 * An API client
-* An available Amazon Redshift cluster in the `us-east-1` region
+* An available Amazon Redshift cluster in your `aws-region`

 ## Walk-through